Zoning in the United States: Origins and history

-Zoning is the process of dividing a municipality into separate districts, or zones, upon which differing regulations, typically regarding land use, are applied.
-The enforcement of these regulations is enabled by the police powers delegated from the state to local government.
-Many argue that German urban planner Reinhard Baumister was the first to develop a system of land use separation that could be considered "zoning".
-Frankfurt's nineteenth century zoning plans were used as inspiration across America and other countries in Western Europe.
+Some scholars trace that German urban planner Reinhard Baumeister was the first to develop a system of land use separation that influenced later zoning practices.
+Frankfurt's nineteenth century zoning plans served as models for urban planning in the United States and other countries in Western Europe.

-The purported need for formal zoning in America arose at the turn of the twentieth century as cities such as New York, experiencing rapid urbanization and growth in industry, felt a growing need to reduce congestion, stabilize property values, combat poor urban design, and protect residents from issues such as crowded living conditions, outbreaks of disease, and industrial pollution, through legal means.
+The perceived need for formal zoning in America arose at the turn of the twentieth century, as rapidly growing cities like New York faced challenges, experiencing rapid urbanization and growth in industry, felt a growing need to reduce congestion, stabilize property values, combat poor urban design, and protect residents from issues such as crowded living conditions, outbreaks of disease, and industrial pollution, through legal means.
 Edward M. Bassett, author of the first comprehensive zoning ordinance in the United States, wrote in 1922:Skyscrapers would be built to unnecessary height, their cornices projecting into the street and shutting out light and air.
 The lower floors needed artificial light in the daytime.
 Business centers instead of being rationally spread out were intensively congested.
-Transit and street facilities were overwhelmed...Additionally, many of the earliest zoning laws in the United States were influenced by a demand for class, ethnic, and race-based segregation.
+Transit and street facilities were overwhelmed...Additionally, many of the earliest zoning laws in the United States were influenced by efforts to enforce class-, ethnic-, and race-based segregation.
 Early zoning ordinances in the United States were more narrow in scope and later became more comprehensive.
-Modesto, California's 1885 ordinance banning wash houses from certain areas of the city has been argued to be America's first true zoning ordinance.
+Modesto, California's 1885 ordinance banning wash houses from certain areas of the city is often cited to be America's first true zoning ordinance.
 Richmond's 1908 zoning ordinance regulating the height and arrangement of buildings was upheld by the Virginia Supreme Court of Appeals in 1910, a decision used as precedent in the implementation of New York City's 1916 Zoning Resolution.